chingu-voyages/v22-bears-team-05/README.md

 ## Features

-- Account Login/ Register via email+password authentication
+- Account Login and Register via email+password authentication

 Once authenticated, users are able to...